-NOTE 26 SUMMARY OF OTHER SIGNIFICANT ACCOUNTING POLICIES
+NOTE 25 SUMMARY OF OTHER SIGNIFICANT ACCOUNTING POLICIES

-Hampton Hill Mining NL is a public company, incorporated and domiciled in Australia and listed on the ASX.
+Hampton Hill Mining NL is a public company, incorporated and domiciled in Australia.
+As noted in Note 13, the Company was delisted by ASX on 21 March 2022.

 The accounting policies adopted in the preparation of the financial report that relate specifically to matters dealt with in the preceding notes, are set out in the relevant notes.
 The more general accounting policies not already set out above, are listed below.